Grant Richards (publisher)

 Franklin Thomas Grant Richards (21 October 1872 – 24 February 1948) was a British publisher and writer.
-After creating his own publishing firm at the age of just 24 years old, he launched The World's Classics series (still published by Oxford University Press as Oxford World's Classics) and published writers such as George Bernard Shaw, A. E. Housman, Samuel Butler, Frederick Rolfe and James Joyce.
+After creating his own publishing firm at the age of 24, he launched The World's Classics series (still published by Oxford University Press as Oxford World's Classics) and published writers such as George Bernard Shaw, A. E. Housman, Samuel Butler, Frederick Rolfe and James Joyce.
 He made "a significant impact on the publishing business of the early twentieth century".
+Theodore Dreiser immortalized him under the name 'Barfleur' so as to shield his privacy in his non-fiction book, "A Traveler at Forty."

 Early life and career

 He was born Franklin Thomas Grant Richards in University Hall, Hillhead, Partick, Lanarkshire on 21 October 1872.
 His father was Franklin Thomas Richards, a fellow and tutor of Trinity College, Oxford.
 From 1880, he attended school first at Langdale House, Oxford and later he attended the City of London School.

 Richards was close to Grant Allen, an uncle who was a Canadian science writer and novelist.
 Allen recognized his nephew's interest in books and publishing and it was thanks to Allen's recommendation that in 1888 Richards obtained his first job as a junior clerk at the wholesale booksellers, Hamilton, Adams and Company.
 Allen also helped obtain a position with W. T. Stead, the publishers of Review of Reviews where for six years Richards would be employed as an editor and reviewer.